zammad/zammad-admin-documentation/misc/object-conditions/expert-mode.rst

    All conditions in this block will be matched with "AND".
    To be matched positive, no or any condition may match - but not all together.

-See `Evaluation order`_ to understand how Zammad evaluated triggers in expert mode.
+See `Evaluation order`_ to understand how Zammad evaluates triggers in expert mode.

 Adding conditions and logic blocks
 ----------------------------------

-By using the |subclause| icon you can add as many logic blocks you need.
+By using the |subclause| icon you can add as many logic blocks as you need.
-New blocks will be added below the object you're using the |subclause| icon.
+New blocks will be added below the object you're using the |subclause| icon on.

-The level automatically will be a lower level than the object you're using is on.
+The level automatically will be set to a lower level than the object you're using it on.

    .. figure:: /images/misc/object-conditions/adding-logic-blocks.gif
       :alt: Screencast showing new logic blocks being added